ConnectedLib/connectedlib10/modules/youth-development/section-1-3.md

 <table class="colorful-th">
   <tr><th colspan="2">Real-World Learning</th></tr>
-  <tr><td>Learning happens through the <b>construction of something within a real-world setting</b>.</td><td>Staff at a small rural Western library created temporary makerspaces by partnering with a local business that provided a 3D printer.
+  <tr><td><i>Learning happens through the <b>construction of something within a real-world setting</b></i>.</td><td>Staff at a small rural Western library created temporary makerspaces by partnering with a local business that provided a 3D printer.
 Their partners demonstrated designing for the 3D printer and helped participants learn the basics. </td></tr>
 </table>

 <div class="explanatory">